andreidobrinski/modern-angular-bootcamp-udemy/notes.md

 - most appropriate for single forms
 - harder to deal with dynamic forms (adding/removing elements)
 - need to wire up FormsModule to app module to use them

+Input Masking: changing how inputted data looks in the UI. eg. adding a slash or formatting a certain way.
+Doesn't necessarily change the data stored in the model.

+- input masking ngx-mask package treats UI input differently than data input, which may cause issues